vesuxyz/docs/docs/users/manage-risks.md

 sidebar_label: Manage Risks
 sidebar_position: 9
 ---
-With the Multiply feature, you can increase your exposure to a single asset.
-Understanding the risks of the possible strategies is essential to make informed decisions.
-This guide offers insights into different approaches, helping you choose what aligns with your goals and risk tolerance.

 :::info
 This guide is for informational purposes only and contains no financial advice.
 Assess your comfort level with risk and ensure you are prepared for potential market fluctuations.
 :::

+## General

+## Borrowing / Mutliply

+With the Multiply feature, you can increase your exposure to a single asset.
+Understanding the risks of the possible strategies is essential to make informed decisions.
+This guide offers insights into different approaches, helping you choose what aligns with your goals and risk tolerance.

 Before exploring specific strategies, here are general factors that affect the risk of your Multiply position.
 These apply to all strategies and should be monitored regularly.

 - Ensure that the **Borrow APR** is lower than the **Supply APY** to maintain profitability.
 If borrowing costs rise above your supply returns, your position can quickly become unprofitable.
 - Stay aware of how **market utilization** impacts both **borrow** and **supply rates**.
 In highly utilized pools, borrowing costs can rise quickly, reducing profitability, while supply returns can improve with higher demand.
 - Regularly monitor your **Loan-to-Value (LTV)** and liquidation prices, especially when borrowing volatile assets like **ETH** or **wBTC**.
 Keep an eye on the value of both the borrowed asset and the collateral.

 Now, let’s explore the risks of possible strategies available through Multiply.